ProfessionalWiki/IdGenerator/README.md

 [![Latest Stable Version](https://poser.pugx.org/professional-wiki/id-generator/version.png)](https://packagist.org/packages/professional-wiki/id-generator)
 [![Download count](https://poser.pugx.org/professional-wiki/id-generator/d/total.png)](https://packagist.org/packages/professional-wiki/id-generator)

 The **ID Generator** extension provides a minimalistic sequential numeric ID generation function.
+It was created by [Professional.Wiki](https://professional.wiki/).

 The wikitext `{{#next_number:}}` outputs `1` the first time it is used, then `2`, etc.

 Installable and usable without running the "update.php" maintenance script.
-Created as alternative to the IDProvider extension, since IDProvider cannot be installed via Composer and has horrible code quality.
+Created as alternative to the IDProvider extension, since it cannot be installed via Composer and moreover requires an extra database table.

 ## Usage